Project

 Actions #6

-Updated by Fronzes Philippe almost 17 years ago
+Updated by Fronzes Philippe over 17 years ago

 I have just tried to validate a page where some texts were paste from msword.